PDA in Schools: A Teacher's Guide to Pathological DemandTeacher offering choices to a student in a calm, low-demand classroom setting

 One of the biggest problems with PDA is that it looks like other things.
 On a bad day, a child with PDA can look oppositional.
 On a good day, they can look neurotypical.
 This chameleon quality is exactly what makes PDA so difficult to identify and so easy to respond to with the wrong strategies.

 Understanding the differences between PDA, other autism presentations and Oppositional Defiant Disorder is not an academic exercise.
 It directly determines which approaches will help and which will cause harm.
 A reward chart that works beautifully for a child with ODD may trigger a catastrophic meltdown in a child with PDA.
-A structured visual timetable that supports most autistic pupils may feel like a wall of demands to a PDA child.
+A structured visual timetable that supports most autistic learners may feel like a wall of demands to a PDA child.
 Getting the distinction right matters.

 Dimension PDA Profile Autism (without PDA) ODD